Blend973/stream/README.md

 ## Installation

-1.  **Get the Script**
+1.  **Download the script**:
-    Download the `stream3.py` script to your local machine.
+    ```bash
+    curl -o yt-browser.py https://raw.githubusercontent.com/Blend973/stream/main/stream.py
+    ```

 2.  **Install Python Dependencies**
     Open your terminal and install the required Python libraries using pip:
     ```bash
     pip install requests beautifulsoup4
     ```
+    or using pipx,
+    ```bash
+    pipx install requests beautifulsoup4
+    ```
+    or you can use package manager of your Distro.

 3.  **Make the Script Executable (for Linux/macOS)** Navigate to the script's directory and run:
     ```bash
-    chmod +x stream3.py
+    chmod +x stream.py
     ```
+3.  **Move it to your PATH**:
+    Move the script to a directory in your system's `PATH` to make it accessible from anywhere.
+A common choice is `/usr/local/bin`.
+    ```bash
+    sudo mv stream.py /usr/local/bin/stream
+    ```
 ## Usage Instructions

 1.  **Run the script from your terminal:**
     ```bash
-    ./stream3.py
+    stream
     ```
     On Windows, you might run it using:
     ```bash
-    python stream3.py
+    python stream.py
     ```
-    On the first run, a `lobster_config.json` file will be created in the same directory with default settings.
+    On the first run, a `stream_config.json` file will be created in the same directory with default settings.

 2.  **Search for Media:**
     When prompted, type a movie or TV show title and press Enter.